VeselinovStf/Maschine-MIDI-Bridge/README.md

 - The CLI version of script needs config.json as source of configuration
     - The configuration represents witch range of notes to redirect and for whitch ports to search
     - This way user can change port names and eaven use different controller!
-- Currently in the .exe version of script all this are hardcoded in code, so change must be done manually

 ```
 {